 Since extensions are free to use, they can be an enriching addition to your school’s search ads – but make sure that anything you include in your ad has an identifiable purpose, as too much text or too many links can deter users from clicking.

 Additionally, keep in mind that including ad extensions does not guarantee that they will always show, as that will depend on your Ad Rank and where in the search results pages your ads are placed.
-You should ensure that your school’s basic ads make sense and are still as clickable as possible without them.
+When using Google ads for education, you should ensure that your school’s basic ads make sense and are still as clickable as possible without them.

 Find Relevant Keywords for Your School